micmejia/bible-dump/NKJV/Jeremiah/Jer 38.md

 Thus says the Lord: 'This city shall surely be given into the hand of the king of Babylon's army, which shall take it.' "

 ###### 4
-Therefore the princes said to the king, "Please, let this man be put to death, for thus he [^b]weakens the hands of the men of war who remain in this city, and the hands of all the people, by speaking such words to them.
-For this man does not seek the [^c]welfare of this people, but their harm."
+Therefore the princes said to the king, "Please, let this man be put to death, for thus he weakens the hands of the men of war who remain in this city, and the hands of all the people, by speaking such words to them.
+For this man does not seek the welfare of this people, but their harm."

 ###### 5
 Then Zedekiah the king said, "Look, he _is_ in your hand.
 For the king can _do_ nothing against you."

 ###### 6
-So they took Jeremiah and cast him into the dungeon of Malchiah [^d]the king's son, which _was_ in the court of the prison, and they let Jeremiah down with ropes.
+So they took Jeremiah and cast him into the dungeon of Malchiah the king's son, which _was_ in the court of the prison, and they let Jeremiah down with ropes.
 And in the dungeon _there was_ no water, but mire.
 So Jeremiah sank in the mire.

 ###### 7
-Now Ebed-Melech the Ethiopian, one of the [^e]eunuchs, who was in the king's house, heard that they had put Jeremiah in the dungeon.
+Now Ebed-Melech the Ethiopian, one of the eunuchs, who was in the king's house, heard that they had put Jeremiah in the dungeon.
 When the king was sitting at the Gate of Benjamin,

 ###### 8
 Ebed-Melech went out of the king's house and spoke to the king, saying: